nathanwiles/nathanwiles/README.md

 ## Passionate and Detail-oriented

 👨🏼‍🎓 Graduate of Lighthouse Labs Web Development bootcamp.
-👨🏽‍💻 Eager to transition into a career as a web developer.
+👨🏽‍💻 Currently employed as a full-stack developer.
 🏘 8 years of hands-on experience transforming houses and apartments into beautiful, functional spaces.
 📝 Strong foundation in project management.
 🤔 Professional problem-solver.